Battery Producers

 • have residency in Ontario and import batteries from outside of Ontario

-• have residency in Ontario and markets directly to consumers in Ontario (e.g. online sales)
+• have residency in Ontario and market directly to consumers in Ontario (e.g. online sales)

-• does not have residency in Ontario and markets directly to consumers in Ontario (e.g. online sales)
+• do not have residency in Ontario and markets directly to consumers in Ontario (e.g. online sales)

 What are my obligations under the Batteries Regulation?